RMLio/RMLStreamer/README.md

 -s --socket                        The port number of the socket.
 -b --kafkaBrokerList KAFKA BROKERS The (list of) hosts where Kafka runs on -a --parallelism                   The parallelism to assign to the job.
 The default is 1.
--c --config CONFIG FILE	           The path to a configuration file.
-Every parameter can be put in its long form in the
+-pp --post-process                 The name of the post processing that will be done on generated triples
-                                   configuration file. e.g:
+                                   Currently suppots:  bulk, json-ld -c --config CONFIG FILE	           The path to a configuration file.
+Every parameter can be put in its long form in the configuration file. e.g:
                                     flinkBin=/opt/flink-1.8.0/bin/flink